CactusVPN Review 2025: A Competitive VPN Service

 Web Real-Time Communication (WebRTC) enables direct communication between browsers for activities like video chatting.
 A WebRTC leak test determines if your real IP address is exposed while using WebRTC services, even when connected to a VPN.

-CactusVPN passed the WebRTC leak test but failed the DNS leak test, indicating it can't effectively mask your IP address and route your DNS requests through its servers, ensuring your online activities and real location remain private.
+CactusVPN passed the DNS and WebRTC leak tests, so it can effectively mask your IP address and route your DNS requests through its servers.
+That way, your online activities and real location remain private during use.

 Kill switch test

-To test if a kill switch is working properly, we open up IPleak.net and switch servers while it detects our DNS every second.
+To test if a kill switch is working properly, we opened up IPLeak.net, which detects our DNS every second.
 If our real IP shows up between the first server and the second, then the VPN was not able to terminate our internet connection when we lost connection to the server, which left our information vulnerable.

 CactusVPN compatibility

-CactusVPN offers broad compatibility across a range of devices and platforms, ensuring users can secure their internet connection no matter how they choose to browse or stream.
+CactusVPN offers broad compatibility across a range of devices and platforms, ensuring you can secure your internet connection on most devices.
 Here’s a list of devices and platforms CactusVPN supports:

 • Windows